abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/customfrontend.md

 service/openldap unchanged
 ```

-### Connect to your new website
+### Connect to the New Website

-Open your web browser to your abcdesktop website
+Open a web browser and navigate to your abcdesktop website.

 - the acmedesktop login page